Damyanmd/events-api/README.md

 ## Features

 In the Main Navigation bar we select either Events or Newsletter and Sign up field for newsletters where we can enter a valid email.
 In the Events page we can see all the events and also create a new event.
 If we click on the some event that is displayed we can edit it or delete it.
 On the newsletter page we can Sign up newsletters.

+## Update

+19.03.2023 - Added authentication for logging in and what the user is allowed to do.